The Latest | US vetoes UN resolution backing full Palestinian membership and puts sanctions on Iran

 US VETOES RESOLUTION BACKING FULL UN MEMBERSHIP FOR PALESTINE

-UNITED NATIONS — The United States has vetoed a widely backed U.N. resolution that would have paved the way for full United Nations membership for the state of Palestine.
+UNITED NATIONS — The United States has vetoed a widely backed U.N. resolution that would have paved the way for full United Nations membership for a state of Palestine.

 The vote in the 15-member Security Council was 12 in favor, the United States opposed and two abstentions.